andreabonvini/Notes/Advanced_Signals/Questions.md

   $$
   FT_{x}(f) = \int_{-\infty}^{\infty}x(t)e^{-j2\pi ft}dt
   $$
   The amplitude of the complex value $FT_x(f)$ represents the strength of the oscillatory component at frequency $f$ contained in the signal $x(t)$; however, no information is given on the time localization of such component.
-The *Short Time Fourier Transform* (STFT) introduces a temporal dependence, applying the *FT* not to all of the signal but to the portion of it contained in an interval moving in the time.
+Since a non-stationary signal can not be analyzed using the traditional Fourier Analysis we hypothesize that the signal is stationary in short windows and we introduce the *Short Time Fourier Transform* (STFT), which introduces a temporal dependence, applying the *FT* not to all of the signal but to the portion of it contained in an interval moving in the time.
   $$
   STFT_{x,w}(t,f) = \int_{-\infty}^{\infty}x(\tau)w^{*}(\tau-t)e^{-j2\pi f\tau}d\tau
   $$